As a result of the extensive use of asbestos as a building material, asbestos is frequently found within many existing workplaces.

 The council does not provide a service for inspecting or surveying for Asbestos.

-All surveys must be carried out by a competent person and in accordance with the HSE Guidance HSG264: Abestos; the survey guide.
+All surveys must be carried out by a competent person and in accordance with the HSE Guidance HSG264: Asbestos; the survey guide.
 To carry out an asbestos survey for someone else the surveyor must have a qualification issued by the British Occupational Hygiene Society (Proficiency Module p402).
-More information and lists of surveying organisations are available from Asbestos Testing and Consulting Association, a division of the Asbestos Removal Contractors Association.

 An accreditation scheme for organisations who undertake asbestos surveys has been developed by the 'United Kingdom Accreditation Service' (UKAS).
 Contact the UKAS Information Desk for accreditation and technical enquiries as follows: